Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Language_Model/2018-12-06-Recurrent_Neural_Network_based_language_model.md

 {% include MathJax.html %}

-This article is just brief summary of the paper, [Recurrent neural network based language model](http://www.fit.vutbr.cz/research/groups/speech/publi/2010/mikolov_interspeech2010_IS100722.pdf).
+This article is just brief summary of the paper, [Recurrent neural network based language model, Mikolov et al.(2010)](http://www.fit.vutbr.cz/research/groups/speech/publi/2010/mikolov_interspeech2010_IS100722.pdf).

 This is for me to studying artificial neural network with NLP field.